Quick Answers (What Most Golfers Actually Need to Know)

 Why it wins: At ~$600, the Garmin R10 is the entry point that actually works.
 It's the gateway drug to indoor golf.
 Pair it with a $200-400 net and mat setup and you're playing virtual golf in your garage for under a grand.

 What matters: The R10 uses Doppler radar to track ball and club metrics.
-Ball speed, launch angle, spin rate, carry distance, club path, face angle — it gives you more data than most weekend golfers know what to do with.
-Connects to the Garmin Golf app on your phone or tablet, where you can play over 43,000 virtual courses.
+Ball speed, launch angle, spin rate, carry distance, club path, face angle — it gives you more data than most weekend golfers know what to do with, providing a solid foundation for analytical game improvement.
+Connects to the Garmin Golf app on your phone or tablet, where you can play over 43,000 virtual courses and review your stats.

 The real story: Is it as accurate as a $5K launch monitor?
 No. Spin readings can be inconsistent, especially with wedges.
 But here's what people miss — for the golfer going from zero data to some data, the R10 is transformational.
 You'll learn more about your swing in a month with this thing than in a year of range sessions.
 The indoor experience works best with metallic sticker balls (RCT technology) for better spin tracking.
 Add a net, a hitting mat, and you're in business for January golf.